 Our laboratory is keenly interested in macromolecular signaling within the context of normal and disease-state cellular functions.
-We leverage both structural and biochemical studies to assess protein/RNA/DNA function and enable structure-guided studies to assess function in the context of metabolism, stress, homeostasis and disease.
-We are excited to leverage our expertise to tackle fundamental questions centered SARS-Cov2 variant risk.
+We leverage structural, biochemical, and computational studies to assess protein-protein interactions enabling structure-guided studies to assess function in the context of inflammation, stress, homeostasis and disease.
+We are excited to leverage our expertise to tackle fundamental questions centered on how Flu vaccination may influence circulating strains.
 I have a strong track record of collaboration, which has led to numerous contributions to the protein signaling community.
-Over the past 12 years, we have become interested not only in how ligands directly modulate gene expression, but how discrete lipid mediators and soluble metabolites drive signaling pathways leading to cellular- and organelle-specific effects, such as inflammation and changes in metabolism.

-In addition to acting as PI of a laboratory in the Biochemistry Department, I serve as Director for Emory's Integrated Lipidomics Core.
-Lead and participate in several consortia efforts to generate a systems-level understanding of metabolism, immune function and disease.
+In addition to acting as PI of a laboratory in the Biochemistry Department, I serve as Director for Emory's Integrated Metabolomics and Lipidomics Core.
+I lead and participate in several National-level NIH-funded consortia efforts to generate a systems-level understanding of metabolism, immune function, and disease.
 Our lab is part of the NIH funded Rapid Acceleration of Diagnostics, or RADx center.

-We are on the Variant Task Force and our object is to assess the threat of variants with respect to their ability to evade detection in rapid COVID tests and to evade detection by neutralizing antibodies.
-For this effort, we work closely with members of the Variant Task Force which includes members from Emory University and the University of Washington and works with the NIH, FDA, DOD, CDC, DOE, and BARDA.
-We are funded to map epitopes on the spike protein for commercial antibodies and our proposed project also involves antibodies derived from Indian donors provide through a collaboration with Dr. Rafi Ahmed (Emory University, National Academy of Sciences, Emory Vaccine Center).
+We are on the Variant Task Force and part of the RADx effort at Emory.
+Our objective is to assess the threat of variants with respect to their ability to evade detection in rapid COVID tests and to evade detection by neutralizing antibodies.
+For this effort, we work closely with members of the Variant Task Force and RADx through daily meetings which includes members from Emory University and the University of Washington and works with the NIH, FDA, DOD, CDC, DOE, and BARDA.
+Our current objectives are to map epitopes on the spike protein and N-protein for commercial detection reagents and to help develop system to score the threat of SARS-Cov2 mutations.
+We are taking a three-pronged approach which involves CryoEM, sophisticated mass spectrometry techniques and a high-throughput deep mutational screen containing over 28,000 SARS-COV2 variants.